jyeshe/uint_set/README.md

 > a specialized representation may outperform it.
 For example, in domains
 > such as dataflow analysis where set elements are small non-negative integers,
 > sets have many elements, and set operations like union and intersection are common,
-> a *bit_vector* is ideal.
+> a *bit vector* is ideal.

-Implementing `intset` in Elixir is easier than in Go, because we can use a single (big) integer to hold the bit vector.
+## About the implementation

+Storing a set as a bit vector is efficient only for sets of small integers, or high-density sets where a large percentage of the possible elements are present.
+The memory usage is proportional to the largest element stored, not to the number of elements in the set.
+For example, if the largest element is 1_000_000, the bit vector size will be 125_000 bytes (⅛), regardless of the number of elements in the set.

-The Go example uses an `uint64[]` slice (dynamic array) to store elements in blocks of 64 bits.
-They need to grow and shrink the slice on demand, and they need to loop over slices performing bitwise operations in each 64-bit block, which in Elixir we do in a single expression like `bits1 &&& bits2`.
+Donovan & Kerninghan's example uses an `uint64[]` slice (dynamic array) to store elements in blocks of 64 bits.
+They loop over slices performing bitwise operations in each 64-bit block, which in Elixir we do in a single expression like `bits1 &&& bits2` because the bit vector is stored in a single integer.
+Go also has a `big.Int` type, but they chose not to use it.